Treatment Options For Fungal Toenails

 · Proper hygiene and regular inspection of the feet and toes are the first lines of defense against fungal nails.
 Clean and dry feet resist disease.
 Washing the feet with soap and water, remembering to dry thoroughly

 · No treatment is guaranteed to permanently cure your fungal toenails especially if your feet come into contact with fungus and if you are prone to infections.
 The environment of your toenails, shoes, socks and shower both during and after treatment is important to prevent re-infection and involves specialized shoe sprays, anti-fungal foot products and regularly cleaning your shower with anti-bacterial/mold products.

 · Even the best over-the-counter treatments cannot cure a fungal toenail.

 · Your foot specialist can detect a fungal infection early, culture the nail, determine the cause, and form a suitable treatment plan, which may include prescribing topical or oral medication, and debridement (removal of diseased nail matter and debris) or surgical removal of a chronically painful nail may be needed.

 · There are new products used to help sterilize your shoes which can be a breeding ground for fungus.
 These can be obtained through your foot specialist.

 · Topical treatments are available at our office which combine several anti-fungal medications to cover a wider array of fungal organisms and increase your chances of eliminating fungal toenails compared to previous single medication treatments of the past

-· LASER Genesis Plus treatment is now available for clearing of yellow toenails with minimal potential for side effects compared to oral medication.
+· LASER Genesis Plus treatment is available for clearing of yellow toenails with minimal potential for side effects compared to oral medication.
 It’s been reported the LASER beam damages fungus within the nail and can result in a clear new nail as it grows out.
-This treatment is always done alongside traditional topical or oral anti-fungal treatments.
+This treatment is always done alongside traditional topical or oral anti-fungal treatments for better outcomes.